This page is for the Norse Pantheon deities that are playable in Smite. The entirety of any God's lore can be found on the official Smite website

 - Camp Gay: Seems to be the gist of one of his jokes, in which he describes how he once had Thor put on a dress, resulting in him looking "absolutely fabulous!"
 Might reference his slender figure, as even the game's other fragile speedsters, like Apollo and Mercury, tend to still have well-defined muscles.
 Loki, not so much.
 Which is accurate as Loki in the myths was nowhere stated to be buff or have much physical strength.

 - Crutch Character: Loki's whole strategy relies constantly on the element of surprise which is much harder to carry out the if the enemy team is paying close attention to Loki...
 Which is always likely considering he is often thought of as the Smite equivalent of Teemo.
 Even if Loki successfully makes his surprise attack he has to be sure to get away, which can be hard to outright impossible if he is surrounded by enemies.
-And as useful as Loki's invisibility is, It is also his only means of escape and he can still be hurt and be hit by crowd control whilst invisible!
+And as useful as Loki's invisibility is, It is also his only means of escape and he can still be hurt and be hit by crowd control whilst invisible.
 Loki is vulnerable to good AOE attacks, which quite a few gods have, and is helpless against crowd control, something that several gods in Smite have.
 Even after his rework, he remains this.

 - Dashing Hispanic: In his Grim Mariachi skin.